 When Should I Speak To A Hair Restoration Physician?December 3rd, 2012

-We all lose our hair, but hair loss is something that individuals experience differently.
-Some people lose their hair very early, while some lose their hair and are satisfied with a balding scalp.
-People lose their hair at different rates and varying degrees of severity.
-So when is it the right time to seek treatment from a hair restoration physician?
+People lose their hair at different rates and with varying degrees of severity.
+So when is the right time to seek treatment from a hair restoration physician?
 Dr. Bernstein discusses how to approach treating your hair loss and when to seek answers from a physician.

 I am often asked by patients, “When should I come in to a hair restoration physician?”
 The answer is: as soon as you think you are losing your hair.